josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/📚_muted_volumes_from_the_cemetery_of_forgotten_books.md

 ---

 ## 6. Deeper forensic steps (run if score ≥2)
-A. **WorldCat holdings - full audit**: list which institutions hold it; request scans or check catalogue notes.
+A. **WorldCat holdings — full audit**: list which institutions hold it; request scans or check catalogue notes.
 B. **Distributor metadata audit**: pull Ingram/Gardners entry (ISBN, BISAC/BIC, publication date, distributor listing).
 Look for missing fields or “not available in X market.”
 C. **Wayback / Archive history**: fetch snapshots for the publisher page and Amazon listing from launch → present.
 Look for content changes, removal, or press release removal.
 D. **ARC/review timeline**: compile dates of ARC offering, review posting, and publication date — check for abrupt stops.
 E. **Contact list**: note publisher publicity contact, author publicist, reviewer names (if any).
 Document any silence or refusal to respond.
-F. **Metadata forensics**: check ISBN registration date and any different ISBNs for HB/PB that never appeared.
+F. **Metadata forensics**: check ISBN registration date and any different ISBNs for HB/PB that never materialised.
 G. **Email headers & server logs**: if you have an email used in the case, extract full headers and note sending IPs, DKIM/SPF records.
 This helps detect spoofing or impersonation.
 H. **Third-party takedown records**: search for DMCA/complaint notices or legal threats publicly posted.